rmdcoding/SouthwestCheckin/README.md

 ## Requirements

-This script can either be ran directly on your host.
+This script should be ran on a host system that has Python3 installed.

 ### Host

-* Python (should work with 2.x or 3.x thanks to @ratabora)
+* Python3
 * [pip](https://pypi.python.org/pypi/pip)